Black and Blue (2019 film): Plot

-Malone frames West for the shootings at the power station; drug kingpin Darius Tureau, whose nephew Zero was one of the victims, puts out a hit on West.
-Hunted by both the police and Darius' gang, West is again forced to seek shelter from Mouse, this time at his apartment.
-He takes her in, but his neighbor tips off the gangsters, who try to kill her.
-She manages to escape, but Mouse is captured.
-Unwilling to leave Mouse to his fate, West surrenders to Darius, explaining that she has proof of her innocence in the form of her bodycam footage.
-Darius has his computer expert hack the bodycam and learns the truth.
+Malone frames West for the executions at the abandoned power station, leading to a bounty on West by drug kingpin Darius Tureau, whose nephew Zero was one of the executed victims.
+Hunted by both the police and Darius' gang, she again asks Mouse for shelter, this time at his apartment.
+He takes her in but his neighbor tips off the gangsters, who try to kill her.
+While learning that West's hideout at Mouse's house was blown, both try to flee but get caught by approaching gangbangers who want the bounty.
+A gunfight ensues with West shooting two of the gangbangers while Mouse buys time for West to flee after spotting another gangbanger climbing over a fence.
+Mouse grabs the assailant by his shotgun and tussles with him, buying time for West to escape.
+Mouse is captured in the process by Darius's men.

-Before Darius can act on this revelation, however, the police raid the apartment block.
-In the confusion of the raid Smitty kills Brown (in revenge for an earlier spat over who was to blame for the fiasco at the power station) and is then killed himself by West, while Malone kills Darius and most of his gang and begins searching the block for West.
-Knowing that she cannot escape, West gives the bodycam and her jacket to Mouse, who with this disguise is able to slip through the police cordon, steal Malone's car, and race to the police station, where he uploads the bodycam footage to the mainframe.
+Unwilling to leave Mouse to his fate, West surrenders to Darius, explaining that she has proof of her innocence in her bodycam footage.
+Darius has his computer expert hack the bodycam and learns of West's innocence and Malone's treachery.
+Before Darius can act on this revelation, the police raid the apartment block.
+In the confusion, Smitty kills Brown (in revenge for what happened at the power station) but West kills Smitty.
+Malone kills Darius and most of his gang before searching the block for West.
+Knowing she cannot escape, West gives the bodycam and her jacket to Mouse.
+He slips through the police cordon, steals Malone's car and races to the police station, where he uploads the footage to the mainframe.

-Back at the apartment block, Malone manages to corner West, leading to a hand-to-hand struggle which eventually takes them out onto the courtyard in front of a crowd of local residents.
-West manages to get hold of Malone's gun but is forced to drop it when armed police arrive to break up the fight.
-However, at that moment the precinct captain, having seen the vital bodycam footage, radios the SWAT team and orders them to stand down.
-Malone tries to kill West with his gun, but he is shot and incapacitated by Jennings, West's repentant partner.

-The wounded Malone is arrested and charged for the murders of the three drug dealers, while West's name is cleared, earning her the respect both of her fellow police officers and of her old neighborhood.
-Sometime later, she visits her mother's grave with Mouse.
-Mouse tells her he owes her his life and kisses her on the forehead in thanks, and the two leave together.
+At the apartment block, Malone corners West, leading to a hand-to-hand struggle that eventually takes them to the courtyard in front of a crowd.
+She gets a hold of Malone's gun but has to drop it when armed police arrive to break up the fight.
+At that moment, the precinct captain, having seen the incriminating footage, radios the SWAT team, ordering them to stand down.
+Malone tries to shoot West, but her repentant partner Jennings incapacitates him.
+The wounded Malone is arrested and charged for the murders of the three drug dealers.
+West clears her name, earning her respect from both her fellow officers and the neighborhood.
+Later, she visits her mother's grave with Mouse.
+He tells West he owes her his life and kisses her on the forehead in thanks.
+They leave the cemetery together.